sighupio/furyctl/README.md

     version: master
 ```

-You can get all packages in a group by using group name (like `logging`) or single packages under a group
+You can get all packages in a group by using a group name (like `logging`) or single packages under a group
 (like `monitoring/prometheus-operator`).

 ## Install